-Warsaw’s pride parade comes amid fears and threats in Poland
+Mayor joins pride parade amid Poland’s anti-LGBT campaign

-WARSAW, Poland (AP) — The largest gay pride parade in central and Eastern Europe will bring thousands of people to the streets of Warsaw on Saturday, at a time when the LGBT rights movement in Poland is targeted by hate speech and a government campaign depicting it as a threat to families and society.
+WARSAW, Poland (AP) — The largest gay pride parade in central and eastern Europe brought tens of thousands of people to the streets of Warsaw on Saturday at a time when Poland’s LGBT rights movement is the target of a government campaign depicting it as a threat.

-U.S., Canadian and other Western diplomats will continue a recent tradition of joining the festive Equality Parade to show their support for what is considered a basic human right in many places.
-In a historic first, Warsaw’s own mayor will also join it.
+Diplomats from the United States, Canada and other Western countries continued a recent tradition of joining the festive Equality Parade to show support for a community experiencing leaps of progress and a backlash around the world.

+In a first, the Polish capital’s mayor also participated.
+Opening the parade, Warsaw Mayor Rafal Trzaskowski noted that it is now common for cities across Europe to support LGBT pride marches.

+“Not everyone has to go to the Equality Parade but everyone should respect minority rights,” Trzaskowski told the crowd from a parade float.
+“It’s really important for me that Warsaw be open, that Warsaw be tolerant.”

 While many Poles in Warsaw and other cities have increasingly grown supportive of gay rights, a backlash is also underway.
-In recent months, officials from the right-wing ruling party have been portraying the LGBT rights movement, particularly calls for sex education stressing tolerance, as a threat to families and children.
+In recent months, officials from Poland’s right-wing ruling party have portrayed the LGBT rights movement, citing in particular calls for sex education that stresses tolerance of minorities, as a threat to families, children and society.

-Poland will have a record number of 20 pride parades this year.
-In some cases even centrist and left-wing mayors have tried to ban them, usually citing security concerns.

-Ruling party leader Jaroslaw Kaczynski recently called the LGBT rights movement a foreign import that threatens the nation’s identity.
+Law and Justice party leader Jaroslaw Kaczynski recently called the movement a foreign import that threatened the nation’s identity.
 In conservative areas, town councils have been declaring their municipalities “LGBT free.”

 And on the eve of the parade, a far-right journalist on public television, Rafal Ziemkiewicz, sent chills down the spines of the LGBT community.